 In 2012 Project Manager, Helen Butler, was awarded the ‘Special Award’ by The Red Squirrel Survival Trust ‘in ‘recognition of outstanding service to red squirrel conservation in the United Kingdom.’
 In 2013 she received an MBE for services to red squirrels on the Isle of Wight.

 An all island survey of woodland over one hectare was carried out by Helen in the autumn of 2016 – see the report here.

 Helen performs post mortem examinations on dead squirrels found on the Island.
 This part of the project has been able to add to scientific knowledge and a number of papers have been published with help from Cornwall vet Vic Simpson and Moredun Research Institute, to mention a few.

-Wight Squirrel Project Manager, Helen Butler MBE, is in the process of publishing her report after 30 years researching red squirrels on the Isle of Wight – Part One of the report is available as a pdf for you to download here.
+Wight Squirrel Project Manager, Helen Butler MBE, is in the process of publishing her report after 30 years researching red squirrels on the Isle of Wight – the first two parts of Section One are available here as pdfs.

 Leprosy was first diagnosed in red squirrels on the Isle of Wight in 2015.
 Scientists believe they have been infected with the disfiguring disease for centuries, but pose little risk to humans today.

 Helen Butler, Wight Squirrel Project founder and project manager, worked at at Moredun research institute in Scotland this year to see how prevalent squirrel leprosy is in red squirrels on the Isle of Wight.